rocicorp/replicache-vercel-template/README.md

 # Replicache Vercel Template

-Replicache is a framework for creating realtime multiplayer applications.
+Replicache is a framework for creating multiplayer web applications.

 Replicache enables:

 * **Realtime collaboration:** Users see each others' changes as they happen, without any reloads.
 * **Instant UI:** The UI responds to changes instantly, without waiting for server round trips.
 Everything is optimistic, automatically.
-* **Offline resilience:** The application can go offline for short periods of time, and will recover automatically when the network reconnects.
+* **Offline resilience:** Applications can go offline for minutes or hours and sync up smoothly when they come back online.

 To learn more about Replicache, see [replicache.dev](https://replicache.dev/).